cuentoneta/cuentoneta/README.md

   <img alt="logo-frontendcafe" src="https://github.com/cuentoneta/cuentoneta/assets/32349705/786d9201-e449-49a6-b9e2-ebf5f9281abc">
 </picture>

-La Cuentoneta is also part of [For Good First Issue](https://forgoodfirstissue.github.com/), an initiative that seeks to generate a curated list of open-source projects focused on [Digital Public Goods (DPGs)](https://digitalpublicgoods.net/digital-public-goods/), which are also available for open collaboration.
+La Cuentoneta is also part of [For Good First Issue](https://forgoodfirstissue.github.com/), an initiative that seeks to curate a list of open-source projects focused on [Digital Public Goods (DPGs)](https://digitalpublicgoods.net/digital-public-goods/), which are available for open collaboration.

 <picture>
     <img height="96" width="96" alt="logo-tertulia-literaria" src="https://github.com/cuentoneta/cuentoneta/assets/32349705/7ca8a3d3-ed76-4785-a6ef-f3f7498b94c3">
 </picture>

-The [Tertulia Literaria](https://discord.gg/tertulia-literaria-795704695485235231) community, focused on sharing knowledge, readings, and pleasant social interaction, actively collaborates with the selection of stories, the generation of initiatives, and the creation of storylists in La Cuentoneta.
+The community [Tertulia Literaria](https://discord.gg/tertulia-literaria-795704695485235231), focused on sharing knowledge, readings, and generally enjoyable interaction, actively collaborates with the selection of stories, generating initiatives, and creating storylists for La Cuentoneta.

 ---

 ## Accessibility

-We are committed to doing everything possible to ensure digital accessibility for using the platform, including providing ease of access for people with disabilities.
-One of the project's goals is the continuous improvement of the user experience and achieving the application of accessibility standards.
+We, who carry out this project, are committed to doing everything possible to ensure digital accessibility in using the platform, which includes providing access for people with disabilities.
+To achieve this, one of the project's goals is the continuous improvement of user experience and adherence to accessibility standards.

 The Web Content Accessibility Guidelines (WCAG) define the requirements for designers and developers to improve accessibility for people with disabilities.
-These define three levels of conformance: Level A, Level AA, and Level AAA.
+It defines three levels of conformance: Level A, Level AA, and Level AAA.

-**In the initial stage, the requirements for contributing to this project seek to meet the [WCAG 2.1 Level A][wcag] standards.**
+**In the initial stage, the requirements for contributing to this project aim to meet [WCAG 2.1 Level A][wcag] standards.**

-> 💡 If you find accessibility barriers on the La Cuentoneta website, you can report it by sending an email to [contacto@cuentoneta.ar][email] or by opening an issue.
+> 💡 If you find accessibility barriers on the La Cuentoneta website, you can report them by sending an email to [contacto@cuentoneta.ar][email] or opening an issue.
 To do so, you need to read the documentation on [how to contribute][doc-contributing].

 ---